With caving, climbing, cinemas and cycling all found around the city, Derby has everything you might want in terms of indoor and outdoor activities.

 Recently reopened after fire damage, Oxygen Freejumping Trampoline Park is the city’s leading jump spot, with over 150 connected trampolines spanning a basketball court, dodgeball arena, foam pit obstacle course and giant airbag.
 There are dedicated night-time parties for adults as well as toddler sessions, with the park open until 9pm daily.

 Another outdoor activity very successfully repurposed indoors is Paradise Island Adventure Golf.
-Spread over two 18-hole courses and 14,000 square feet, you can tee off from Mermaid Rock and navigate your way through Shark Bay on this truly modern crazy golf course located in intu Derby, the city’s leading shopping centre.
+Spread over two 18-hole courses and 14,000 square feet, you can tee off from Mermaid Rock and navigate your way through Shark Bay on this truly modern crazy golf course located in Derby's leading shopping centre.
 It’s also here that you’ll find The Hollywood Bowl and Showcase Cinema De Lux.
 With 18 lanes open from 10am daily, Hollywood Bowl is the perfect place to practise your 8–10 split, with a licensed bar and kitchen on hand to keep you hydrated.
 Situated on Level 3, the Showcase Cinema De Lux is a 12-screen complex showing all the latest releases with 3D and Sony 4K options.

 With a restaurant, two bars and all the modern gaming experiences you’d expect, Genting Casino in the Riverlights area of Derby is a thoroughly modern casino experience.
 Try your hand at poker, roulette or beat the dealer at blackjack, with minimum stakes starting from just 10p.
 Free during the week, there is an entry charge for non-members at the weekend.